 More Connected to Community Well-Being

-We use spatial analysis, field research, and simulation—both digital and full scale—to study and improve healthcare environments.
-Through cross disciplinary collaboration, we explore how design can positively impact patient outcomes.
+We utilize spatial analysis, field research, and simulation in both digital and full-scale settings to study and improve healthcare environments.
+Through cross-disciplinary collaboration, we explore how design can positively impact patient outcomes.

 Two people point at a digital floor plan on a tablet, discussing its details.
 The setting is a modern, well-lit room, suggesting a collaborative atmosphere.